Fiona Griffin, LPC

 Sessions are available in-person and online.
 My office is located on a quiet, tree-lined street a 7-minute walk from the Dupont Circle metro station and a few blocks from the 42, 43, L2, and 16th Street S bus lines.
 Street parking is available but not ample.

-Note that in order to attend virtual therapy with me you must be located in Washington, D.C., at the time of your session.
+Note that in order to attend telehealth therapy with me you must be located in Washington, D.C., or Vermont at the time of your session.

 shifaaz-shamoon-9K9ipjhDdks-unsplash.jpg